Arsher Ali

-Arsher Ali (born 9 April 1984) is an English actor.
+Arsher Ali is a British actor.
 He has played various TV and film roles, and is a regular lead performer at the Royal Shakespeare Company in Stratford-upon-Avon.

 Personal life

 Ali is of Pakistani descent.
 He is a graduate of East 15 Acting School.
 He married British-Iranian actress Roxy Shahidi in 2010.
 The couple had their first child, a daughter, in January 2018.
-Ali has been vocal throughout his career about the challenges faced by British Asian actors in the industry and his continual fight against racial typecasting.
+Ali has been vocal throughout his career about the challenges faced by British Asian actors in the film industry and his continual fight against racial typecasting.

+Ali is a keen Nottingham Forest fan.